ang3linagupta/Connectopia/README.md

    - **Create/Update Client Profile**: Brands and collaborators can create and modify their profiles.

 ### 4. **Event Management**
-   - **Book Events**: Influencers can book events with details like venue, time, date, etc.
+   - **Book Events**: Influencers can book events with details like venue, time, date, etc. and can update them.
-   - **Manage Events**: Users can view, update, or delete events.
+   - **Manage Events**: Users can browse and view the evnt details like venue, time, date, etc.

 ### 5. **Collaboration Requests**
    - **Collaborate with Influencers**: Brands or collaborators can send collaboration requests to influencers via email.